analogy-angle/analogy-angle.github.io/README.md

 Please submit your contribution via [Open Review](https://openreview.net/group?id=aclweb.org/ACL/2025/Workshop/Analogy-ANGLE).
 The paper type will be inferred based on the submission length.
 Submissions should be **anonymized**, and the review will be double-blind.
 Preprints can be stored on arXiv.
-Analogy-Angle has informal proceedings and a flexible policy on double submissions of novel papers.

-Please format your full and short papers using the [ACL template]([https://www.ijcai.org/authors_kit](https://aclrollingreview.org/cfp#paper-submission-and-templates)).
+Please format your full and short papers using the [ACL template](https://aclrollingreview.org/cfp#paper-submission-and-templates).
 Dissemination papers can be submitted in their original format.

+We favor in-person presentations of the accepted works.
+However, in cases where this is not possible, we will accommodate remote presentations.

 ## Important Dates